 - How you can experience the real China

 It’s true that technology today means most things can be organized online and via email, but if you really want to talk to a real person before you arrive, find a tour company offering that facility.
 Every tour starts with a conversation, but it should end with a beautiful travel memory.

-ChinaTours.com offers private and small group tours all across China, choose from our best China tours including the likes of the Great Wall of China Tours, Yangtze River Cruises, and tours designed specifically for families.
-Other popular tours include Hong Kong Tours, Tibet Tours, and tours of Taiwan.
+ChinaTours.com offers private and small group tours all across China, where you can choose from our best China tours which include the likes of the Great Wall of China Tours, Yangtze River Cruises, and specifically designed China family tours.

 First-time travelers to China will love the ChinaTours.com approach to organizing, planning, and taking a tour with us.
 With a deep understanding of Western travelers needs, we provide flexible travel schedules that allow ample time for exploring and enjoying an experience of real China.
 With centrally located four and five star hotel accommodation, experienced and friendly local guides, and your safety our priority, we make travel in China the memorable experience it should be.
 We tick all the boxes!